 If there are a few dried-on drips and drops, you can sand them down flat.
 For this, the paint has to be 100-percent dry and hard.
 Otherwise, you might end up with smeared paint that is difficult to remove.

-Paint the plastic with a second coat, the same as the previous step.
+Paint the plastic with a second coat.
 As before, resist the temptation to lay down a thick coat of paint.
-Keep the paint can tilted at an angle and... lightly mist the surface between 8 and 12 inches away.
-Spraying from too far away can actually be counter-productive, as you end up with a dusty, grainy coat of paint that is difficult to paint over.
+Keep the paint can tilted at an angle and lightly mist the surface at about 12 inches away.
+Spraying from too far away can be counter-productive, as you end up with a dusty, grainy coat of paint that is difficult to paint over.

-After letting the plastic material dry for at least a couple of hours, give the surface a final coat of paint.
+After letting the plastic material dry for at least a few hours, give the surface a final coat of paint.

 Painting Plastics Tips and Troubleshooting